 Some have been quick to blame corruption and backdoor payments for the cost blowout.
 However when all is said and done.
 There are two questions we as investors are most interested in…What will be the financial benefit for Russia?
 And is it investable?

 The Olympics provides a rare and valuable opportunity to showcase and promote a country.
 In this case Russia, to a broad global audience.
 History shows that passed successful games such as Sydney and London Olympics.
 Not only benefit their host countries during the games themselves.
 And during the construction phase prior to the games.
 But also for many years to come.

 Last year the UK Government reported that the London Olympics had provided a $9.9billion trade and investment boost in the first year following their games.
 This is all part of the UK’s 4 year plan to capitalise on the publicity and facilities provided by the Olympics.

-For Russia, there are already plans in place to use the Olympic village/areas for upcoming sporting events such as the 2018 FIFA World Cup, plus having already signed a deal to hold street circuit Formula 1 events from 2014 through to 2020.
-This directly boosts tourism and attracts new global travellers who normally would not think twice about coming to Russia.
+For Russia, there are already plans in place to use the Olympic village/areas for upcoming sporting events such as the 2018 FIFA World Cup, plus having already signed a deal to hold street circuit Formula 1 event from 2014 through to 2020.
+This directly boosts tourism and attracts new global travelers who normally would not think twice about coming to Russia.

 How can I trade my view on Russia?

 The emergence of ETF’s (Exchange Traded Funds) over the last 10 years or so have meant accessing markets that would normally be out of reach for the average investor.
 Such as emerging economies and in this case Russia, are now very easy to buy and sell.

 In addition to getting access to these markets.
 Liquidity and currency management issues are reduced through the ability to trade a US Dollar based ETF on US Markets.
 These key attributes have supported the huge surge in interest in trading using ETFs.